Hollybank – specialist short break service

 Getting ready for Hollybank

-Once it has been agreed that your child can come to Hollybank, we will come and visit you at home, and your child at school.
-This is to make sure we have all the information we need to care for your child.
-You will also be given an information pack that details all you and your child need to know about coming to Hollybank.
+Once it has been agreed that your child will come to Hollybank, our team will arrange to visit you at home and visit your child at school.
+This helps us gather all the information we need to care for your child safely and confidently.
+You will also receive an information pack that explains everything you and your child need to know before their first stay.

-To get to know your child’s needs better, we will invite you and your child to Hollybank for tea visits.
-This is straight from school and normally finishes between 6-7pm so your child can meet some of the other children and the staff who will be looking after them.
+To help your child get to know us, we will invite you both to Hollybank for a series of tea visits.
+These take place straight after school and usually finish between 6pm and 7pm.
+During these visits, your child can meet other children and the staff who will be looking after them.

-We have two guides with pictures that you can show your child, so they can see what happens at Hollybank.
-See the flipbook below or view the Hollybank Guide for Children and Young People – Easy Read.
+We have a guide with pictures that you can show your child, so they can see what happens at Hollybank.
+View the Hollybank Guide for Children and Young People – Easy Read.

 Our Hollybank Information Pack gives you all the details you and your child need to get the most out of your child’s short term break and enables you to keep all the information together in a colourful folder.